 Department of Labor Proposes New Prevailing Wage Methodology for H-1B and PERM Programs

-On March 27, 2026, the U.S. Department of Labor’s (DOL) Employment and Training Administration published a proposed rule, “Improving Wage Protections for the Temporary and Permanent Employment of Certain Foreign Nationals in the United States,” to revise the methodology used for determining prevailing wage levels for the H-1B, H-1B1, E-3 visas, and employment-based permanent labor certification (PERM) immigrant visas (green cards).
-If finalized, the rule would require significantly higher wages for foreign workers who are sponsored under these visa programs.
+On March 27, 2026, the U.S. Department of Labor’s (DOL) Employment and Training Administration published a proposed rule, “Improving Wage Protections for the Temporary and Permanent Employment of Certain Foreign Nationals in the United States,” to revise the methodology used for determining prevailing wage requirements for H-1B, H-1B1, and E-3 temporary workers, and permanent labor certification applications (PERM), which is required for most employer-sponsored green card processes.
+If finalized, the rule may require employers to pay higher wages for some of its foreign workers who are sponsored under these programs.
+However, employers would still have the option of submitting private wage surveys as an alternative to the DOL prevailing wage figures affected by the rule change.

 Background

-This proposed rule resuscitates the 2020 Interim Final Rule (IFR) introduced by the first Trump Administration that dramatically increased the prevailing wage percentiles.
-Subject to several federal lawsuits, the IFR was later enjoined by the Courts on procedural grounds.
-In another attempt to require higher prevailing wages, the first Trump Administration issued a final rule to change the prevailing wage methodology in 2021, which was later vacated by a federal court and withdrawn by the Biden Administration.
+This proposed rule resuscitates the 2020 Interim Final Rule (IFR) introduced by the first Trump Administration that increased the prevailing wage requirements for employing foreign workers.
+The IFR was later enjoined by the courts on procedural grounds, and a subsequent attempt by the first Trump Administration to increase prevailing wage levels was withdrawn by the Biden Administration in early 2021.

 Proposed Changes

-Similar to the 2020 IFR, the DOL proposes to adjust the wage percentiles used in the four-tier prevailing wage structure (Level I, II, III, and IV) by discarding the lower portion of wage data.
-The stated purpose of the proposed rule is to recalibrate wage levels to better reflect the education, experience, and level of supervision required for the H-1B visa and highly-skilled positions in the PERM program.
-The proposed rule would also refine the use of the Bureau of Labor Statistics (BLS) Occupational Employment and Wage Statistics (OEWS) wage data to ensure that prevailing wages more accurately reflect the wages paid to similarly employed U.S. workers.
+Similar to the 2020 IFR, the DOL proposes to adjust the wage percentiles used in the four-tier prevailing wage structure (Level I, II, III, and IV).
+The stated purpose of the proposed rule is to recalibrate wage level requirements for the H-1B, H-1B1, E-3, and PERM programs to better protect the wages and working conditions of U.S. workers.

-Under the proposed rule, the Level I wage would be increased from the 17th percentile to the 34th percentile, and the Level IV wage would be increased from the 67th percentile to the 88th percentile based on OEWS wage data for the most specific occupation and geographic area available.
+Under the proposed rule, the Level I wage would be increased from the 17th percentile to the 34th percentile and the Level IV wage would be increased from the 67th percentile to the 88th percentile based on wage data for the most specific occupation and geographic area available.
 By statute, Level II and Level III are set arithmetically between Level I and Level IV.
-This change in methodology would increase leveling across the board and essentially eliminate the current entry-level wage distinction.
+This change in methodology would increase leveling across the board.

-The public comment period on the proposed rule will close on May 26, 2026.
-Hundreds of comments have already been posted for consideration.
-Given the fate of the 2021 final rule by the first Trump Administration, this proposed rule may also face legal challenges.
+The public comment period on the Proposed Rule will close on May 26, 2026.
+Hundreds of comments have already been submitted.

-If the proposed rule becomes final, it would apply to Prevailing Wage Determination (PWD) Requests and Labor Condition Applications (LCA) pending with the DOL or filed on or after the rule’s effective date.
+If the rule becomes final, it would apply to Prevailing Wage Determination (PWD) Requests (required for PERM applications) and Labor Condition Applications (required for H-1B, H-1B1, and E-3 petitions and applications), that are filed on or after the rule’s effective date.
+It is expected that the effective date would be set soon after the final rule’s publication in the Federal Register, which could be as soon as June of this year.

 What This Means for Our Clients